School of Journalism, Media and Performance

 Editorial advice to publishers Palgrave Macmillan, Berghahn, Edinburgh University Press, Intellect, Pluto, Routledge and Amsterdam University Press (editor of the series Eastern European Screen Cultures) and journals 'Screen', 'New Cinemas', 'Slavic Review', 'Studies in European Cinema', 'Mortality', 'Adaptation', 'Historical Journal of Film, Radio and Television', 'Tourist Studies', 'Journal of Tourism and Cultural Change',' Feminist Media Studies', 'Women's Studies International Forum', ‘Film-Philosophy’, ‘Home Cultures’ and ‘International Journal of Media & Cultural Politics’.

-External Examiner for a film programme at the University of Leicester and Manchester Metropolitan University.
+External Examiner for a film programme at Manchester Metropolitan University and the University of Liverpool